-19 3) Landscape development stage for the study area, which can provide information on the 20 geomorphic processes (mainly hydrological erosion process) affecting terrain conditions in a 21 study area (often a watershed).
-This information is useful for judging the reasonableness of a 22 choice of DTA algorithm and its parameter settings related to hydrological and erosion 23 processes.
-In this study, the hypsometric curve (Strahler, 1952), which is normally used to 24 analyze the landscape development stage of river basins, was used as an attribute to quantify 25 this information.
+3. Landscape development stage for the study area, which can provide information on the geomorphic processes (mainly hydrological erosion process) affecting terrain conditions in a study area (often a watershed).
+This information is useful for judging the reasonableness of a choice of DTA algorithm and its parameter settings related to hydrological and erosion processes.
+In this study, the hypsometric curve (Strahler, 1952), which is normally used to analyze the landscape development stage of river basins, was used as an attribute to quantify this information.

-In the proposed method, location is not used as a study area characteristics.
+In the proposed method, location is not used as a study area characteristic.
 This decision was made because the influence of the study area location in DTA application-context knowledge could be reflected by the terrain condition of the study area, which directly impacts the choice of DTA algorithm and parameter settings and has already been considered in the method.
 For similar reasons and for the sake of brevity, in the proposed method, environmental conditions other than terrain condition are not considered.

-1 Table 2 lists the attributes used to formalize a case problem in this method.
+Table 2 lists the attributes used to formalize a case problem in this method.

-2 4.2 Similarity function on each individual attribute
+4.2 Similarity function on each individual attribute

-3 The design of the similarity function for an individual attribute should be compatible with the 4 value type of the attribute and in accord with domain knowledge regarding the level of similarity due to the difference in the attribute value between the new application problem and 5 an existing case.
-Curently the similarity function on individual attribute is designed to be with 6 a simpler form before more detailed research could be conducted to improve it.
-For an 7 8 attribute of the enumeration type, its similarity value between a new application problem and 9 an existing case can be calculated by a Boolean function (Fig. 2a).
-When the attribute values 10 are matched, the similarity value is 1, otherwise it is 0.
+The design of the similarity function for an individual attribute should be compatible with the value type of the attribute and in accord with domain knowledge regarding the level of similarity due to the difference in the attribute value between the new application problem and an existing case.
+Currently, the similarity function on individual attribute is designed to be with a simpler form before more detailed research could be conducted to improve it.
+For an attribute of the enumeration type, its similarity value between a new application problem and an existing case can be calculated by a Boolean function (Fig. 2a).
+When the attribute values are matched, the similarity value is 1, otherwise it is 0.

-11 For an attribute of the single numeric value type, two commonly used kinds of basic similarity function are considered in this study: the linear function and the bell-shaped function (Fig. 2).
-12 Both kinds of similarity function accord with common sense in that the similarity is 1 for the 13 14 minimum difference (i.e., zero) of attribute value, and the greater the difference in attribute 15 value, the lower is the similarity.
-With the linear function, the similarity value is set to 0 or 1 16 when the absolute difference of the attribute between a new application problem and an 17 existing case reaches its maximum or minimum value.
-The similarity can be calculated for 18 other difference values by linear interpolation (Fig. 2b).
-The similarity function based on a 19 linear function fits the specification that the maximum difference in attribute values can be 20 preset.
+For an attribute of the single-numeric-value type, two commonly used kinds of basic similarity function are considered in this study: the linear function and the bell-shaped function (Fig. 2).
+Both kinds of similarity function are in accord with common sense in that the similarity is 1 for the minimum difference (i.e., zero) of attribute value, and the greater the difference in attribute value, the lower the similarity is.
+With the linear function, the similarity value is set to 0 or 1 when the absolute difference of the attribute between a new application problem and an existing case reaches its maximum or minimum value.
+The similarity can be calculated for other difference values by linear interpolation (Fig. 2b).
+The similarity function based on a linear function fits the specification that the maximum difference in attribute values can be preset.